What is an Undergraduate Degree?

-- Associate in accounting
+- Associate degree in accounting

-- Associate in computer science
+- Associate degree in computer science

-- Associate in criminal justice
+- Associate degree in criminal justice

 - Associate degree in photography

-At some institutions, you can transfer the credits you’ve earned in your associate degree program toward your bachelor’s degree.
+At some schools, you can transfer the credits you’ve earned in your associate degree program toward your bachelor’s degree.
 For example, if you come to Southern New Hampshire University (SNHU) with an associate degree, you can transfer up to 60 credits toward your bachelor’s degree program.